 (vitamin E is a natural fat-soluble antioxidant which protects and preserves the volatile carrier and essential oils from going rancid).

-If your favorite beard oil does not have vitamin E oil already in it, I suggest you go and buy a bottle from Amazon (here’s a good brand derived from wheat germ oil) and apply few drops of that into your beard oil…
+If your favorite beard oil does not have vitamin E oil already in it, I suggest you go and buy a bottle.
+We have a full article about the great beard benefits of vitamin E oil here.

 Or you could make your own DIY beard oil following some of our recipes (which we formulated to have very little of the volatile oils, and most also include the vitamin E oil).